 Let’s face it, accounting firms are not too fond of payroll.
 Processing payroll is a tedious, repetitive, time-consuming, and error-prone process.
 What’s worse is that legislation is constantly changing, making it hard for firms to keep up.

-Fortunately for most accounting firms, payroll is no longer the beast it once was thanks to new software solutions.
+Fortunately for most accounting firms, payroll is no longer the beast it once was thanks to new payroll software solutions.
 The change has largely been driven by cloud-based solutions that have connectivity and data-sharing built right in.
 Data is stored in the cloud and users are able to access it anytime, anyplace, as long as they have access to the Internet.
 In short, most accountants would agree that cloud software solutions have made payroll (and their lives) infinitely simpler and more secure.

 The Power of the Cloud